 - Preheat oven to 350 degrees.

 - Combine the honey and brown sugar in a bowl.

 - Place walnuts and one cup of water in a microwave-safe bowl and ‘steam’ them for 50-60 seconds.
 Drain.

 - Toss nuts with the honey-brown sugar mixture and stir with a wooden spoon.

 - Spray a baking sheet with non-stick spray, line with wax paper or parchment paper.
 I used a Silpat silicone liner.

-- Spread candied nuts on the baking sheet and bake 5 minutes.
-Stir and bake an additional 3-5 minutes or until caramelized.
+- Spread candied nuts on the baking sheet and bake for 5 minutes.
+Stir and bake for an additional 3-5 minutes or until caramelized.

 - Remove immediately and pour onto another sprayed or lined surface.